nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ panopto("c0612db9-3cf1-4bab-a066-b07501387c0f", desc="Additional commentary on the recipe to be used") }}

-* **Follow the steps in the recipe mentioned above to arrive at user stories for the product**, with your team members.  <span tags="m--cs2103 m--tic4002">If you didn't attend the lecture, please watch the lecture recording to learn more about this step.<br>
-  <span class="text-danger">Not following the recipe mentioned above</span> could result in a different set of user stories than otherwise.
+* **Follow the steps in the recipe mentioned above to arrive at user stories for the product**, with your team members.  <span tags="m--cs2103"><span class="text-danger">Not following the recipe mentioned above</span> could result in a different set of user stories than otherwise.
   </span>

 * **User stories for what version?** At this stage, collect user stories to cover at least the final version you hope to deliver at the end of the semester.
 It is OK to go even beyond that %%(reason: we are simulating a project that will continue even after the semester is over)%%.{% if cs2103 or tic4002 %}<br>